DallanQ/race_for_the_galaxy/Manual.md

 ### Setup Summary (Page 2)

-> An Image of a splited card with a large red box with 1 inside on the bigger portion of the card and a small red box with 1 inside on the small portion of the card
+> An Image of a splited card with a large red box with 1 inside on the bigger portion of the card and a small red box with 1 inside on the small portion of the card.

 start worlds

-> An Image of a splited card with a yellow 2 on the bigger portion of the card and a yellow 2 on the small portion of the card also
+> An Image of a splited card with a yellow 2 on the bigger portion of the card and a yellow 2 on the small portion of the card also.

 preset cards